mslucke99/document-reader/README.md

 This is a research project intended to help people who are blind.
 This project is a work in progress and we have much of the project described below.
 At it's core, it is a document reader.
 By document, we mean anything with text, and not just traditional documents.

+NOTE: This is currently far from working.
+The description includes some of our future plans as well.

 # Description

 This project is a prototype that attempts to improve on existing document readers for the blind.
 We have several goals for this including allowing it to automatically detect the alignment of a document and tell the user where it needs to be moved so the camera can see it, detecting sections of a document, summarizing a document and a full speech-based interface.